ykwei7/Track-O/docs/DeveloperGuide.md

 **Target user profile**:

-Private tutors who have many different tutees of different educational levels, teaching different subjects and/or in various different groups.
+Private tutors who have many tutees of different educational levels, teaching different subjects.

 **Value proposition**:

 The product manages the information of tutees on a collated digital platform, as opposed to storing it physically.
-Information specific to the progress of individual students can be tracked
+Information specific to the progress of individual students can be tracked.

 Tutors will have an overview of each individual tutee’s progress.
 As such, they would not have to manually keep track of all the information, which could lead to errors and be difficult to maintain.

-The platform is personalized for private tutors as opposed to other audiences (like tuition centres) as the app tracks the progress of individual tutees more closely and specific relevant information (e.g exam dates of particular student)
+The platform is personalized for private tutors as opposed to other audiences (like tuition centres) as the app tracks the progress of individual tutees more closely and allows for automatic calculation of tuition fees.

-The application does not offer functionality for contacting tutees.

 ### User stories